PetraOleum/2016-Notes/Cellular Regulation.markdown

 ## Signal Transduction

+### Introduction

 Multiple methods, including:

 * Phosphorylation
 * Protein kinases A &amp; C
 * Trimeric G-proteins
 * MAP kinases
+    * Mechanism of getting signals from surface of the cell to nucleus
 * Tyrosine kinases
 * Ca<sup>2+</sup> signalling
+* Wnt signalling

+We'll also talk about:

+* Signalling domains
+* Scaffolding and anchoring
+* STATS transcription factors
+* Nuclear receptors

+We'll emphasise mechanisms, techniques, specificity, and consequences.

+#### Regulating cellular activity

+Regulation between cells:

+* Small organic molecules
+* Small inorganic molecules
+* Peptides
+* Extracellular vesicles

+Regulation within cells:

+* Second messengers
+* Covalent modification
+    * Phosphorylation
+	* Often associated with on/off changes in activity, including by location changes, and recruiting other proteins (allowing binding)
+	* Competing phosphatases and kinases allow rapid response
+	* Serine, Threonine, Tyrosine
+    * Prenylation
+    * Fatty acids
+    * Proteolysis (cutting up)
+    * Glycosylation (sugars)
+    * Adenylation (AMP)
+* Cellular distribution

+### Techniques for studying signal transduction

+To detect phosphorylation in cellular systems or isolated proteins we can use immunological detection (antibodies&mdash;western blot), phosphoprotein stains, and labelled ATP or phosphate.
+Mass spectrometry will tell you protein abundance and phosphorylation state, but not the location of the protein in the tissue or cell.

+If looking at protein in a rat brain:

+* Take out brain
+* Slice up
+* Use primary antibody to attach to target protein
+* Use secondary antibody to attach to primary antibody&mdash;fluorescently label
+* Inspect with microscope to see location

 ## Footnotes